FelipePresente/Baixaki2/README.md

 # This project is a simple website for testing and studying HTTP Methods, as post, get, put and delete.

-Gemini was used to improve the design
+Gemini was used to improve design

 Perhaps, it only works if you open two terminals and run these commands: